bradenschmidt/DegreeDoctor/README.md

 * Lealand Adam

-Degree Doctor - A class registration helper for University students.

 ## What's The Problem?
 Every year students spend hours and hours planning for registration day taking way longer than necessary.